 This sort of exercise might lead to a partial revisit of the existing martech stack in a changing landscape, and it might be a good time to do it since there’s somewhat of a martech fatigue, in some countries CFOs want to cut costs in 2020, overall C-level outlooks aren’t that rosy and, from a marketing technology perspective, many categories have matured while the picture regarding the evolutions of more recent categories of applications starts getting more apparent.
 As Scott Brinker pointed out when he presented the 2019 Marketing Technology Landscape Supergraphic, there is no “peak martech” but there is a “peak martech landscape.”

 Customer data management and, more specifically, the customer data platform (CDP) might be the right place for some to start.
 After all, when systems aren’t easy to integrate, in a big data reality with ever more touchpoints, channels, etc. customer data integration in connection with various platforms, offers the real glue that binds everything.
-It’s also what you will increasingly encounter within your marketing cloud evolutions and what the big cloud players are now also doing with Salesforce Customer 360 Truth as just one recent example.
+It’s also what you will increasingly encounter within your marketing cloud evolutions and what the big cloud players are now also doing.
 An additional reason why customer data management might be a good place to start when revisiting the martech stack are the new regulations and some of those changing consumer attitudes whereby terms such as personal data, transparency and trust are often heard.

 A better martech stack effectiveness today – and when adding new technologies/solutions